 If your child’s teacher has suggested that your child might have ADHD, you might feel alarmed.
 Does this mean they’ll have to take medication?
 What is ADHD exactly?
 Aren’t all children energetic and generally lacking in focus?
-While ADHD is a very real diagnosis, it’s important to understand the history of ADHD to understand why some people – teachers, mentors and even doctors – might be trigger happy providing that diagnosis.
+While ADHD is a very real diagnosis, it’s important to understand the history of ADHD to understand why some people – teachers, mentors, and even doctors – might be trigger happy providing that diagnosis.

 The Medicine Preceded the Diagnosis

 Although doctors mentioned an “abnormal defect in the moral control of children” in the early 1900s (NOT the language or understanding of the diagnosis today), the invention of Benzadrine accelerated the discovery of the condition.
-Benzadrine was not originally created as an attention-correcting treatment.
+Benzedrine was not originally created as an attention-correcting treatment.
 It was just for “pep,” to give people an edge, similar to coffee.
-Benzadrine contained amphetamine, which increased energy, but unintentionally also gave people motivation to complete mundane tasks.
+Benzedrine contained amphetamine, which increased energy, but unintentionally also gave people motivation to complete mundane tasks.

 The Diagnosis Was Not Recognized in the First DSM

 The DSM, or the Diagnostic Statistical Manual of Mental Disorders, did not recognize ADD or ADHD as a diagnosis.
 Later, as Ritalin became the most popular treatment for, essentially, improved behavior in teenagers in school, ADD/ADHD became more and more recognized.

 The Focus Shifted to Attention Span in the Late ‘90s